awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-events-rule-ecsparameters.md

  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `TaskDefinitionArn`  <a name="cfn-events-rule-ecsparameters-taskdefinitionarn"></a>
 The Amazon Resource Name \(ARN\) of the task definition to use\.
-If no Task revision is supplied it defaults to the most recent revision\.
+If no Task revision is supplied it defaults to the most recent revision at the time of resource creation\.
  *Required*: Yes
  *Type*: String
  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)